A fast algorithm for radiative transport in isotropic media: Concluding remarks

 To summarize, we presented in this work a fast numerical method for solving the equation of radiative transfer in isotropic media.
 The main idea of the method is to reformulate the ERT into an integral equation of the second type and then use the fast multipole technique to accelerate the solution of such an integral equation.
 Our numerical tests show that the algorithmic cost indeed scales linearly with respect to the size of the spatial component of the problem.

 There are a few features of the method we proposed here.
 First, with the integral formulation, we avoid angular discretization of the ERT in the most expensive part of the solution process.
 This in principle allows us to handle large problems that would be hard to handle in, for instance, the discrete ordinate formulation, with limited RAM.
 Second, the kernel in our integral formulation of the ERT takes the same form for homogeneous and inhomogeneous media.
 Therefore, the algorithm we developed does not need to be modified going from homogeneous media problems to inhomogeneous media problems.
 This is quite different from existing fast multipole based methods.
 That said, in homogeneous media, the setup of our algorithm is relatively computationally inexpensive since the kernel in the corresponding integral equation is explicitly given.
 In inhomogeneous media, the setup requires the evaluation of the kernel for different $(\bx,\by)$ pairs that involves line integrals of the total absorption coefficients between $\bx$ and $\by$.
 This evaluation is more expensive than the homogeneous media case, but is still relatively low.
-In many practically relevant problems, we have coefficients that can be treated as periodic functions.
-Fast Fourier transform type of techniques can be used to accelerate the setup process of the algorithm.
 In our implementation of the FMM algorithm, we cached all the calculations that involve the evaluation of the line integrals.
 This does not cause major storage problem since the number of Chebyshev interpolation nodes used in the implementation is always relatively small.

 Let us also emphasize that, even though our formulation requires that the underlying medium to be isotropic, the internal and boundary source functions need not to be isotropic at all.
 In fact, the only thing that would have changed for the algorithm with an anisotropic source is the evaluation of $K(\mu_s^{-1}f)$.